 Students have the opportunity to work on a final project based on their area of interest from one of several different tax subject areas (e.g., business taxation, international taxation, estate planning or tax controversy).
 This project offers students an opportunity to apply their learning in an applied and valuable context with advisement from faculty and leading practitioners.

 What credentials will I receive as a graduate?

 Graduates receive an NYU Master of Studies in Law in Taxation degree.

-All applicants must submit the online application and fee (including the required electronic attachments) on or before the deadline.
-Any required materials submitted by mail must be received at NYU Law by the deadline.
+All applicants must submit the online application and $85 application fee (including the required electronic attachments) on or before the deadline.

 Applications are reviewed only after all required materials are received.
 Given the short interval between the application deadline and the start of each semester, applicants are strongly advised to request transcripts and recommendation letters well in advance of the deadline.
-No guarantees can be made concerning applications or application materials received by the Office of Graduate Admissions after the respective deadline; such applications may be returned unprocessed.
+No guarantees can be made concerning applications or application materials submitted after the respective deadline; such applications may be returned unprocessed.